cturvey/RandomNinjaChef/uBloxOSNMA/README.md

   30-Jul-2024  sourcer32@gmail.com

-Ok, so the secret here is to make sure that Trusted Time is set, you get one shot at this, so awkward to do manually in uCenter.
+Ok, so the secret here is to make sure that Time Trusted is set, you get one shot at this, so awkward to do manually in uCenter.
 If you mess up you must cold start

 Go to UBX-MGA-INI-TIME_UTC in Message View

-Set Accuracy to 5 seconds, Check "Trusted Time'" box, must do both.
+Set Accuracy to 5 seconds, Check "Time Trusted" box, must do both.

 Adjust Time HH:MM:SS to UTC, not your local time, here in Chicago had to advance 5 hours for Central/Day Lights Saving.